City of Little Rock Master Plan

 Franklin County Job & Family Services

-The result: A large government agency ready and prepared to be proactive and strategic on behalf of its taxpayers and clients.
+Outcomes to date: A large government agency ready and prepared to be proactive and strategic on behalf of its taxpayers and clients.
 FCDJFS now has the tools and a detailed plan to improve operations within their child care departments.
 FCDJFS is implementing and tracking the progress of a strategy to prepare Type B Home Providers to transition into Ohio’s quality rating and improvement system, Step Up To Quality.
 In addition, there has been:

 Learn more about FCDJFS at jfs.franklincountyohio.gov